MattThommes/amplify-react-app/readme/README.dev.md

 ## Adding a custom domain

-1. Go to Route 53 > Hosted zones > Create hosted zone for your domain.
-    *   !Route 53 Create hosted zone
+To connect a custom domain to your Amplify application, you'll first need to have a registered domain.
+If you don't have one, you can register one through Amazon Route 53 or any other domain registrar.

+### 1. Ensure a Hosted Zone in Route 53

+For Amplify to automatically configure your DNS records, your domain must be managed in an Amazon Route 53 public hosted zone.

+*   If your domain is registered with Route 53, a hosted zone is typically created for you automatically.
+*   If your domain is with another registrar, you'll need to create a hosted zone in Route 53 for your domain.
+Then, update the name server (NS) records at your registrar to point to the name servers assigned by Route 53.

+### 2. Add the domain in AWS Amplify

-2. In the Amplify Console, go to "Domain management" and click "Add domain".
+1. In the AWS Amplify console for your app, navigate to **Hosting > Custom domains** (or **Domain management** in the older UI) and click **Add domain**.
-3. Select your domain from the dropdown and click "Configure domain".
+2. Select your domain from the dropdown list (Amplify will detect domains in your Route 53 account) and click **Configure domain**.

-4. You can configure subdomains and redirects.
-I personally uncheck the www redirect.
-5. Amplify will provide instructions for creating the necessary CNAME records in Route 53 to verify domain ownership and route traffic.
-Follow the steps to complete the setup.
+### 3. Configure subdomains and redirects

+1. On the configuration screen, you can set up subdomains.
+A common practice is to use the root domain (e.g., `example.com`) for one branch (like `main`/`prod`) and a subdomain (e.g., `staging.example.com`) for another branch (like `staging`).
+2. You can also configure a redirect from `www` to the root domain (or vice-versa).
+You can choose to disable this if it doesn't fit your needs.
+3. Click **Save**.

+### 4. Wait for SSL/TLS and DNS propagation

+Amplify will now provision an SSL/TLS certificate for your domain and create the necessary DNS records (A, AAAA, CNAME) in your Route 53 hosted zone.
+This process can take anywhere from a few minutes to a couple of hours.
+You can monitor the status in the Amplify console.
+Once complete, your application will be available at your custom domain.

 ## Adding cloud resources